bessagroup/f3dasm/docs/installation.md

 There are different ways to install `f3dasm`:

 - [Install the latest official release](#install-the-latest-release).
 This is the best approach for most users who just want to use the package.
-- [Build the package from source](#installing-from-source).
+- [Build the package from source](#install-from-source).
 This is for users who wish to contribute to the project.

 ---

-## Installing the latest release
+## Install the latest release

 `f3dasm` is purely Python code and compatible with: